ibm-ecosystem-engineering/envizi-workshop-2024/150-Use-API-to-extract-reports-data/readme.md

 # 1. Identify API URL

-1. Indentify the API URL based on the user.
+1. Identify the API URL based on the user.

 # 2. Generate API Token